will62794/will62794.github.io/_drafts/2026-08-19-txn-permissiveness-checking.md

 ## Examining OCC Algorithms

-We can start our permissiveness analysis by looking at a finite configuration with 4 transactions, 3 keys, and a maximum of 3 operations executed per transaction.
+We can start our permissiveness analysis by looking at a finite configuration of our above transactions model containing 4 transactions, 3 keys, and a maximum of 3 operations executed per transaction.
 We then measure permissiveness across the set of algorithms below, some at serializability and others at snapshot isolation.

+- Read Committed (RC)
+- Serializable Snapshot Isolation (SSI)
+- Write Snapshot Isolation (WSI)
+- Snapshot Isolation (SI)

 <div style="text-align: center;">
   <img width="600px" src="/assets/permissiveness_by_isolation.png" alt="Pareto frontier diagram" />